Carina-P/hire-hens/README.md

 - Navbar with:
     - Brand-image that leads to homepage.
     - Link to page where user can put together rental package.
+    - Link to page where user can buy eg. food and beding
     - Link to page with FAQ
     - Link to cart
     - Sign up and Login In, or Log Out
     - Profile page
-- Rental package-page:
+- Rental package-pages:
     - Start with choosing type of hen and number of hens.
     - Then possibility to add coop and/or feeder and waterer.
-    - Bottom of the page information of what package consists of and possibility to add package to cart.
+    - Information of what package consists of and possibility to add package to cart.
     - User with administrator authority can add, change or delete type of hens.
     - User with administrator authority can add, change or delete accessories as eg coop, feeder...
+- Buy-page:
+    - User can buy food, beding and other consumeables.
+    - Possibility to add consumeables to cart.
+    - User with administrator authority can add, change or delete consumable.
 - FAQ-page:
     - Questions and answeres to frequently asked questions.
     - User with administrator authority can add, change or delete questions and answeres.